mmzala/Blog/index.md

 You can see the overlap is gone, but you need to store more memory.
 Both cluster creation and the light assignment steps also become more complicated, since you have to check collisions with clusters based on their planes.

 In the end I have chosen to use AABBs as my cluster shape.
 Because of the time constraints I had for this project I unfortunately couldn't implement plane based clusters as well.

+#### Dimensions for our cluster grid

+One small thing we have to discuss before we talk about the implementation in code is, how many subdivisions do we want in our frustum.
+I have not tested yet what the optimal dimensions are for the clustering grid, but we know we don't want a too small of a grid, since that wouldn't really subdivide our frustum for light culling nicely and clustering wouldn't bring much performance with it as it should.
+So in the end I have chosen to use the same dimensions as used in [4] [Doom 2016](https://advances.realtimerendering.com/s2016/Siggraph2016_idTech6.pdf).
+Those dimensions are 16x9x24 (width/height/depth), this number is also close to my monitors aspect ratio.
+But in thruth, the size of the grid is up to you.

 #### Implementation of cluster creation